RobotRose/rose_arm_controller/doc/tests/20150223 rosebv/tests_wpi_jaco.md

 Additional issues
 -------------------
-* The arm would not connect via an USB 3 port.
-No action has been taken on this point.
+* ~~The arm would not connect via an USB 3 port.
+No action has been taken on this point.~~ Not an issue with the Mico arm.
 * The WPI driver crashes when the arm is not connected, or disconnected while operating.
 This has been reported on [github](https://github.com/RIVeR-Lab/wpi_jaco/issues/14).